sudomultipass/Jupiter-notebook-examples/README.md

+# Jupyter Notebook Reference
+### Download and open with Jupyter Notebook.
-Just a place to go for reference functionality in Jupyter Notebooks.
+### Run cells individually for reference on functionality in Jupyter.